m7a/co-build/README.md

 ## C

 Detection
-:   C compilation is detected by the existency of any `.c` file in the
+:   C compilation is detected by the existence of any `.c` file in the
     `${basedir}`.

 Compilation